Everything you need to know about Citrix

 Citrix offers server, application, virtualisation, networking, SaaS and cloud services to businesses around the world.
 It has a varied history, acquiring businesses to grow its position in the market, as well as selling a large part of its product portfolio to LogMeIn at the beginning of 2017.

 Here's all you need to know about the company and its products.

 Citrix Systems Inc is an American cloud software company specialising in developing cloud computing software and applications.

-The firm initially developed remote access tools for hardware running Windows exclusively but shortly evolved its flagship product into a thin client.
-This was designed for accessing servers remotely, which allowed Citrix to build a repertoire of remote access applications, especially after the acquisitions of Sequoia Software and ExpertCity in 2001.
+The company began its first lease of life building remote access tools for hardware that ran Microsoft’s flagship Windows OS.
+It then transitioned its product into a thin client not long afterwards, which was used among customers for remotely accessing servers.
+The technology that this allowed Citrix to build, namely a suite of remote access applications, was also fuelled by the acquisitions of ExpertCity and Sequoia Software in 2001.

 LogMeIn announced a merger with Citrix in 2016 in which both companies took a 50% stake in the GoTo family, with the former's remote access and remote desktop products better integrated with the latter's.